guanlan/guanlan/README.md

 ### Hi there 👋
 I'm Guanlan, Site Lead of China @<a href="https://konghq.com/">Kong</a>, formerly @<a href="https://www.cloudflare.com">Cloudflare</a>.
-I'm particularly interested in Distributed Systems, Web Performance and Scalability, Data, Artificial Intelligence and Network Security.
+I'm particularly interested in Distributed Systems, Performance and Scalability, Data and AI/MLOps.

 <details>